E3SM-Project/polaris/docs/users_guide/quick_start.md

 create_polaris_load_script
 ```

-From then on, each time you want to set up test cases or suites with polaris
+From then on, each time you want to set up tasks or suites with polaris
 or build MPAS components, you will need to source that load script, for
 example: